 In a line up with other high-end European bikes, the WOOM 1 is ready to roll with kids in 18-months pants, while the Tadpole and Jumper require kids in 2T pants.
 It also has the lowest step-through frame, which makes the bike easier for all kids to get on and off the bike.

 WOOM 1 vs. WOOM 1 Plus

 Larger than the WOOM1, the Plus was added to the WOOM line for preschoolers or tall toddlers new to balance bikes, as well as for those young riders who have outgrown their WOOM1 and aren’t quite ready to transition to a pedal bike.
 With a seat height ranging from 15″ to 19″, the Plus is a great fit for kids in size 3T to 5 clothes.
 The 3-year-old shown below just moved into size 4T pants and has a 16″ inseam.

 In addition to amazing bikes (WOOM also sells kids pedal bikes up 24″), they also offer some great accessories.
 Our favorite is their compact, foldable, wood bike stand.
 Small and simple, the rack can easily be used by toddlers or hung when and out of the way when not needed.

-The WOOM1 is available in green, red, blue, purple and pink.
+The WOOM 1 is available in green, red, blue, purple, pink and now yellow!